 in all shapes and sizes.
 But for the rest of the year, I’d take a textural pasta any day.
 I love tossing and pairing ingredients that will add a hefty bite to the smooth silky pasta and the creamy sauce.
 Like nuts, charred veggies and fried cheese.
 Elevated only by the zest of citrus and the billowy softness of herbs.
 A Italian smorgasbord if there was one, where you get to pick what your next mouthful will be from a plate of pasta and al its tiny delicious elements.
 An adventurous plate, a peek-a-boo of flavours.I love gnocchi.
 And there are days when the chilly weather creeps up my spine that I will obsess about gnocchi

 Inspired by a recipe from a past issue of Donna Hay magazine, I first made this only yesterday after tweaking the ingredients to have a more robust flavour as opposed to the original recipe which would turn out to be quite flat.
-Cooked in two parts where the sweet potato does its thing in the oven while the pasta simmers away on the stove, this dish is a lunch time lifesaver – very much like some recent ones I have shared.
+Cooked in two parts where the sweet potato does its thing in the oven while the pasta simmers away on the stove, this dish is a dinner time lifesaver – very much like some recent ones I have shared.
 The sweet potato and halloumi baked in the oven is a multi-tasker.
 I have topped many a salad with this exact same recipe.
 You will find your hand wandering off to nick a golden cube of halloumi or a perfectly charred piece of sweet potato.
 Then you will grab a couple of toasted almonds and before long, you will be admonishing yourself to step away or else there won’t be anything left to go on the pasta.

 If you are cooking from the blog or try this delicious pasta, remember to leave your comment/feedback below and rate the recipe.
 You can tag me with #cookrepublic on Instagram too if you wish, so I can see what you are cooking from the blog! x